 Visit the ASUS website for the latest DDR2-667/800/1066 MHz QVL.

 1.7.4 Installing a DIMM

-Unplug the power supply before adding or removing DIMMs or other system components.
-Failure to do so can cause severe damage to both the motherboard and the components.
+Make sure to unplug the power supply before adding or removing DIMMs or other system components.
+Failure to do so may cause severe damage to both the motherboard and the components.